pminina01/readthedocs/Tutorial.md

     </rules>
 </nlog>
 ```
-First rule will send logs from loggers whose names begin with `SomeNamespace.Component`. and where level is **Trace** or higher to the log file.
+The first rule will send logs from loggers whose names begin with `SomeNamespace.Component`. and where level is **Trace** or higher to the log file.
 The attribute _final="true"_ will cause further processing to be stopped after performing the write.

-Second rule will send all remaining logs to the same log file with the restriction that the level must be **Info** or higher.
+The second rule will send all remaining logs to the same log file with the restriction that the level must be **Info** or higher.

 ##Wrappers
-NLog supports a special kind of targets, which don't do any logging by themselves, but which modify the behavior of other loggers.
+NLog supports special kinds of targets which do not do any logging by themselves, but which modify the behavior of other loggers.
 Those targets are called wrappers.
 The most commonly used ones are:
 * [ImpersonatingWrapper](ImpersonatingWrapper-target) - Impersonates another user for the duration of the write.
 * [AsyncWrapper](AsyncWrapper-target) - Provides asynchronous, buffered execution of target writes.
 * [FallbackGroup](FallbackGroup-target) - Provides fallback-on-error.